 3. Down payment assistance programs

-Down payment assistance is another option to help homebuyers with down payments and closing costs on home purchases.
+Down payment assistance may be another option to help homebuyers with down payments and closing costs on home purchases.
 These programs have specific qualification requirements depending on:

 Next steps to buy a home